All Our Kin, Inc., is a nationally-recognized, Connecticut-based

 All Our Kin was founded on the belief that all children deserve access to high-quality early learning opportunities.
 We began the program because we saw parents forced to choose between their families’ economic survival and their children’s safe, healthy development.
 These parents were struggling to enter the workforce without any decent child care options available to them.
 As we worked with these parents in our child care collaborative, training them to become early childhood educators themselves, we came to see that our commitment to educational equity required us to expand our mission to encompass all providers struggling to care for low-income children.
 Today, we serve over 300 caregivers, who in turn are providing higher-quality care to over 1,500 children in our community.--Jessica Sager and Janna Wagner

 All Our Kin serves a diverse group of low-income parents and providers in New Haven and surrounding towns; increasingly, we are becoming a regional presence in New Haven county.
 In addition, we have expanded to Bridgeport, which is, like New Haven, a high-poverty city in a wealthy state.
+Most recently, All Our Kin expanded to Stamford, Norwalk, and adjacent communities.
 Increasingly, communities and agencies throughout Connecticut seek to learn from and build on All Our Kin’s best practices.

 Family, friend and neighbor caregivers